OleSpjeldnas/ConvexFX/README.md

 curl http://127.0.0.1:3000/v1/liquidity
 ```

+**📚 Complete API Documentation**: See `book/src/api.md` for detailed API reference with request/response examples and error handling.

 ## Project Status

 **✅ PRODUCTION-READY** - This implementation demonstrates the feasibility of optimization-based AMM clearing for real-world FX markets.